nuuko Nuuko feather character

 Closing flow: ending the day lighter, feather on nightstand Alternate ending storyboard

-These storyboards validated that Nuuko isn't just a tool, but a companion that fits emotional rhythms of daily life.
+these storyboards validated that nuuko isn't just a tool, but a companion that fits emotional rhythms of daily life.

 Fig. 6 — User journeys showing how Nuuko supports morning reflection and night decompression